Blockchain is transforming conventional means for cross-border payments. Find out how it offers low-cost and secure transactions.

 The global payments sector is error-prone and costly.
-The cases of money laundering are also common.
-Besides, it takes days for initiating international transfer of money as well as gives limited visibility to transactions.
-The Blockchain is changing this paradigm of global payments industries.
-Since 2009 when bitcoin came into existence, it has enabled low-cost, reliable and fast peer-to-peer transactions.
+Cases of money laundering are also common.
+Besides, it takes days for initiating international transfers of money as well as gives limited visibility to transactions.
+Blockchain is changing this paradigm of global payments industries.
+Since 2009 when Bitcoin came into existence, it has enabled low-cost, reliable, and fast peer-to-peer transactions.

-Based on McKinsey & Company report, cross-border payments solely covers 40% of global payments transactional revenues with payment flows of more than $135 trillion in 2016.
-In the future, the digital revolution is going to take over the payments arena for the long run.
+Based on McKinsey & Company report, cross-border payments solely cover 40% of global payments transactional revenues with payment flows of more than $135 trillion in 2016.
+In the future, the digital revolution is going to take over the payments arena in the long run.
 In this situation, banks would need to minimize the back-office costs for international payments by 90% percent according to reports.

-Conventional money transfers such as Moneygram, WorldPay are also being used to transfer money overseas.
-The fees involved in these platforms to transfer money is lesser than the banks.
-Also, the speed for transfer money is low. (five to six business days).
+Conventional money transfers such as Moneygram and WorldPay are also being used to transfer money overseas.
+The fees involved in these platforms to transfer money are lesser than the banks.
+Also, the speed for transferring money is low (five to six business days).
 Therefore, a number of companies are exploring ways to use blockchain to reduce cross-border costs and speed up transactions.
 With Blockchain, the cost of cross-border payments will decrease and customers will have improved transparency over the transactions.

 Blockchain has the potential to eliminate these issues and change the way cross-border payments are done.
 It is faster and provides greater visibility between two parties at a lower cost.
 A person in a blockchain network can see every single entry into the ledger of transactions.
 It provides privacy as well since the transaction details are shared among all parties who are participating in it.
 Also, a high level of security is available because it forms an immutable ledger of transactions.
 Since transaction records are tamper-proof, Blockchain eliminates concerns about fraud.